Choose Your Hike

 1 mile = 1.61 kilometres

-How do I deal with animals on my hike?
+39. How do I deal with animals on my hike?

-In Ireland, many of the hiking trails can pass through private farmland.
+Many of the hiking trails can pass through private farmland.
 This means that farmers can have their livestock (such as cattle, sheep, goats etc.) grazing in the same fields that you walk through.
 Some livestock may look intimidating.
 However, don’t worry, you will find these animals are actually quite timid.
 Continue walking in a normal fashion (do not run) and you should have no problems.
 In addition, take note of any signs which the farmer may have put up.

 You can find more information on how to deal with animals on your hike in the Safety Information & Country Code document you find in your walking pack.

-Will I have cell phone reception?
+40. Will I have mobile / cell phone reception?

-Most areas have mobile / cell phone reception, even while you are hiking.
+Most areas have mobile/cell phone reception, even while you are hiking.
 However, you may pass through some remote areas where reception will be either limited or unavailable entirely.

 It is important to note that, if you are ever in an emergency, mobile/cell phones can still contact the emergency service numbers even without mobile/cell phone reception.

-Will our accommodation have Wi-Fi connection?
+41. Will our accommodation have Wi-Fi connection?

 Yes, in most accommodation Wi-Fi is available, however it’s not guaranteed.
 In addition, due to the remote locations of some accommodations, the Wi-Fi quality may not always be the best.

-Are the trails clearly way-marked?
+42. Are the trails clearly way-marked?

 Yes, in general most routes are very clearly way-marked with a marker directly before and after each turn.
 If you are ever in doubt, you can also check the Hillwalk Tours route notes or maps provided in your walking pack.
-Sections of the Antrim Glens & Coastline are poorly way-marked.

-Will my hiking tour involve taxi transfers?
+43. Will my hiking tour involve taxi transfers?

 Yes, it is possible that your tour may include taxi transfers to bring you to and from the trail.
 The reason for this is;